pmacosta/putil/docs/pcontracts.rst

 exception message.
-Additionally, custom contracts specified via :py:func:`putil.pcontracts.new_contract` and enforced via :py:func:`putil.pcontracts.contract` register exceptions using the :ref:`exh-module` , which means that the exceptions raised by these contracts can be automatically documented using the :ref:`exdoc-module`.
+Additionally, custom contracts specified via :py:func:`putil.pcontracts.new_contract` and enforced via :py:func:`putil.pcontracts.contract` register exceptions using the :py:mod:`putil.exh` module, which means that the exceptions raised by these contracts can be automatically documented using the :py:mod:`putil.exdoc` module.

 The way a contract is specified is identical to the decorator way of specifying a contract with the `PyContracts <https://andreacensi.github.io/contracts/>`_